hexojs/site/source/docs/writing.md

 ## Excerpts

 You can hide parts of your post by adding `<!-- more -->` in the content.
-Index page will only show the post from the first to the first occurrence of `<!-- more -->`.
+Index page will only show the post from the first to the second occurrence of `<!-- more -->`.

 ``` markdown
 ...